viklund/courses/ngsintro/1609/labs/resequencing-extra.md

 http://www.uppmax.uu.se/slurm-user-guide

 If you have just one sample, you could write the commands by hand in the run script.
 If you would like to automate it and be able to run the same thing for a large number of samples you can use different scripting languages to do this.
-A simple option is to write it in bash, perl och python.
-Try for your self and think about different ways to make it efficient.
+A simple option is to write it in bash, perl och python or whatever language you feel comfortable in.
+Based on the folder structure with different types of files and what you learnt about simple loops, try for your self and think about different ways to make it efficient.